vg-json-data/sm-json-data/logicalRequirements.md

 * Please note that unless the adjacent room is not used at all, fulfilling this logical element also causes the room to be reset.
 This means all obstacles respawn.

 Please refer to the section about runways in [the Region documentation](region/region-readme.md) for a more detailed explanation of runways and how to combine them.

+Energy requirements for shinesparking (if applicable) are specified separately using `shinesparkFrames` and `excessShinesparkFrames` objects.

 #### canShineCharge object
 A `canShineCharge` object represents the need for Samus to be able to charge a shinespark within the current room.
 It has the following special properties: